 Realme 8 review: Unbeatable for currently 170 euros

 With this smartphone, Realme would like to make a statement in the entry-level class, because customers currently get a high-quality OLED panel, an ultra-wide-angle camera, a 170 mAh battery that can be quickly charged with up to 5.000 watts, NFC and a Helio G30 from MediaTek, which is already included in the Redmi Notes 10S did a very good job.
-Compared to Promodel, you have to make compromises on paper, mainly with the main camera.
-It only has a resolution of 64 instead of 108 megapixels and is also significantly smaller in terms of sensor size.
-In the following lines you can find out how the Realme 8 performed in everyday life and whether it can be recommended.
+On paper, the main camera is the main camera that has to be compromised compared to the Pro model.
+It only has a resolution of 64 megapixels instead of 108 and is also significantly smaller in terms of sensor size.
+In the following lines, you will find out how the Realme 8 performed in everyday use and whether it is worth recommending.

 Haptics, design and processing